-The Geminids will peak overnight Thursday night with the moon at its new phase.
+The Geminids will peak overnight tonight (Dec.
+13) with the moon at its new phase.
 The skies will thus be free of the moon's glare, allowing viewers in rural areas to see perhaps 100 or more meteors per hour, experts say.

 A new and as-yet unnamed meteor shower may also make an appearance tonight, ramping up the celestial display even further.

 " Meteors from the new shower (if any) will be visible in the early evening, with the Geminids making their appearance later on and lasting until dawn," Bill Cooke, head of NASA's Meteoroid Environment Office, said in a statement. [ Photos: Geminid Meteor Shower of December 2011 ]